lVlyke/lithium-ngx-virtual-scroll/README.md

 This usually happens when your list item elements do not have a constant size and you have not explicitly declared `itemWidth`/`itemHeight`.

 If your list container uses a layout that dynamically resizes elements (i.e. flexbox), you must ensure that the items have a constant size for the automatic width/height calculation to work correctly.
+The easiest way to achieve this is to add a fixed width/height in CSS.
 If this is not possible, you must instead explicitly declare the item size using the `itemWidth`/`itemHeight` inputs.
 See [this section](#item-element-size) for more information.

 ## Not enough items are rendered